 Platform and car park open when trains are running.
 Disabled car parking spaces available.
 Station office open on some operating days.
-Please pay on the train.
-Toilet Facilities available (portable unit).
+Please note that there are no toilet facilities at this station.
 No overnight parking.

 Wolsingham is an attractive and expanding village, though it has always had a commercial base involving both agriculture and industry.
 Being just east of the limestone outcrop, its industries did not include quarrying, but the proximity of iron workings at Tow Law supported the building of a steel works that developed expertise in marine castings and fabrications.
 Their products included huge gunbarrels which were manufactured in a large stone building adjacent to the railway.
 This building, generally referred to as 'the gunbarrel shed', is now a listed building.
 It is unsuitable for modern foundry techniques and is therefore disused, but its position next to the railway makes it an ideal storage depot for our project.